fabianlien/taskr/README.md

 - **React Datepicker:** Reusable component that allows the user to set and change due dates for tasks/requests.

+- **React Custom Checkbox:** A customizable checkbox component that looks much better than the default browser checkbox or the Bootstrap checkbox.

 <br>

 ### _Backend_